The zimfw

 zmodule romkatv/powerlevel10k --use degit

-Usage: zmodule <url> [-n|--name <module_name>] [options] Add zmodule calls to your ~/.zimrc file to define the modules to be initialized.
-The modules are initialized in the same order they are defined. <url> Module absolute path or repository URL.
-The following URL formats are equivalent: foo, zimfw/foo, https://github.com/zimfw/foo.git. -n|--name <module_name> Set a custom module name.
+Usage: zmodule <url> [-n|--name <module_name>] [-r|--root <path>] [options] Add zmodule calls to your ~/.zimrc file to define the modules to be initialized.
+The initiali- zation will be done in the same order it's defined. <url> Module absolute path or repository URL.
+The following URL formats are equivalent: foo, zimfw/foo, https://github.com/zimfw/foo.git.
+If an absolute path is given, the module is considered externally installed and won't be installed or updated by zimfw. -n|--name <module_name> Set a custom module name.
 Default: the last component in <url>.
-Use slashes inside the name to organize the module into subdirec- tories.
-Repository options: -b|--branch <branch_name> Use specified branch when installing and updating the module.
+Slashes can be used inside the name to organize the module into subdirectories.
+The module will be installed at ${ZIM_HOME}/<module_name>. -r|--root <path> Relative path to the module root.
+Per-module options: -b|--branch <branch_name> Use specified branch when installing and updating the module.
 Overrides the tag option.
 Default: the repository default branch. -t|--tag <tag_name> Use specified tag when installing and updating the module.
-Over- rides the branch option. -u|--use <git|degit> Install and update the module using the defined tool.
-Default is either defined by zstyle ':zim:zmodule' use '<git|degit>', or git if none is provided. git requires git itself.
-Local changes are preserved on updates. degit requires curl or wget, and currently only works with GitHub URLs.
+Over- rides the branch option. -u|--use <tool_name> Install and update the module using the defined tool.
+Default is either defined by zstyle ':zim:zmodule' use '<tool_name>', or git if none is provided.
+The tools available are: git uses the git command.
+Local changes are preserved on updates. degit uses curl or wget, and currently only works with GitHub URLs.
 Modules install faster and take less disk space.
 Local changes are lost on updates.
-Git submodules are not supported. --no-submodules Don't install or update git submodules. -z|--frozen Don't install or update the module. --on-pull <command> Execute command after installing or updating the module.
-The com- mand is executed in the module root directory.
-Initialization options: -f|--fpath <path> Add specified path to fpath.
+Git submodules are not supported. mkdir creates an empty directory.
+The <url> is only used to set the module name.
+Use the -c|--cmd or --on-pull options to execute the desired command to generate the module files. --no-submodules Don't install or update git submodules. -z|--frozen Don't install or update the module.
+The per-module options above are carried over multiple zmodule calls for the same module.
+Modules are uniquely identified by their name.
+Per-module-root options: --if <test> Will only initialize module root if specified test returns a zero exit status.
+The test is evaluated at every new terminal startup. --if-command <cmd_name> Will only initialize module root if specified external command is available.
+This is evaluated at every new terminal startup.
+Equivalent to --if '(( ${+commands[<cmd_name>]} ))'. --if-ostype <ostype> Will only initialize module root if OSTYPE is equal to the given expression.
+This is evaluated at every new terminal startup.
+Equivalent to --if '[[ ${OSTYPE} == <ostype> ]]'. --on-pull <command> Execute command after installing or updating the module.
+The com- mand is executed in the module root directory. -d|--disabled Don't initialize the module root or uninstall the module.
+The per-module-root options above are carried over multiple zmodule calls for the same mod- ule root.
+Per-call initialization options: -f|--fpath <path> Will add specified path to fpath.
 The path is relative to the module root directory.
-Default: functions, if the subdirectory exists. -a|--autoload <func_name> Autoload specified function.
-Default: all valid names inside the functions subdirectory, if any. -s|--source <file_path> Source specified file.
-The file path is relative to the module root directory.
-Default: init.zsh, if the functions subdirectory also exists, or the largest of the files with name matching {init.zsh,module_name.{zsh,plugin.zsh,zsh-theme,sh}}, if any. -c|--cmd <command> Execute specified command.
+Default: functions, if the subdirectory exists and is non-empty. -a|--autoload <func_name> Will autoload specified function.
+Default: all valid names inside the functions subdirectory, if any. -s|--source <file_path> Will source specified file.
+The path is relative to the module root directory.
+Default: init.zsh, if a non-empty functions sub- directory exists, else the largest of the files matching the glob (init.zsh|<name>.(zsh|plugin.zsh|zsh-theme|sh)), if any. <name> in the glob is resolved to the last component of the mod- ule name, or the last component of the path to the module root. -c|--cmd <command> Will execute specified command.
 Occurrences of the {} placeholder in the command are substituted by the module root directory path.
-I.e., -s 'foo.zsh' and -c 'source {}/foo.zsh' are equivalent. -d|--disabled Don't initialize or uninstall the module.
-Setting any initialization option above will disable all the default values from the other initialization options, so only your provided values are used.
-I.e. these values are either all automatic, or all manual.
+I.e., -s 'foo.zsh' and -c 'source {}/foo.zsh' are equivalent.
+Setting any per-call initialization option above will disable the default values from the other per-call initialization options, so only your provided values will be used.
+I.e. these values are either all automatic, or all manual in each zmodule call.
+To use default values and also provided values, use separate zmodule calls.

 zimfw